Samtab2/se_project_express/README.md

 Deployment: Deploy the server on a remote machine using containerization and orchestration tools for scalability and maintainability.

 Technologies and Techniques Used

 Backend Technologies

 Node.js: Used as the runtime environment for the server-side application.
 Express: Employed as the web application framework to build robust and scalable APIs.

 MongoDB: Chosen as the database to store and manage application data effectively.
 JWT (JSON Web Tokens): Implemented for user authentication and authorization.
 Security Measures

 Helmet: Used to secure Express apps by setting various HTTP headers.
 bcrypt: Employed for hashing and salting passwords to enhance security.

 CORS: Implemented CORS middleware to handle cross-origin resource sharing.
 Testing

 Jest: Utilized for writing unit tests and integration tests for the server-side code.

 Supertest: Used alongside Jest for testing HTTP endpoints and API responses.
 DevOps and Deployment

 Docker: Containerized the application to ensure consistent and isolated environments.

 Kubernetes: Orchestrated and managed containerized applications for scalability and high availability.

 CI/CD Pipeline: Implemented continuous integration and continuous deployment using Jenkins or another CI/CD tool.

 Other Tools and Libraries

 Mongoose: Used as an ODM (Object Data Modeling) library for MongoDB to simplify interactions with the database.

 dotenv: Used for managing environment variables and configuration settings.

+Joi and Celebrate: Used for an express middleware function that wraps the joi validation library.

+Domains

+api.sammywtwr.wildsurf.net

+sammywtwr.wildsurf.net

+www.sammywtwr.wildsurf.net